eugnsp/blog/12_2022_reduction.md

 };
 ```

-The first implementation is what you'll most likely see in a standard library source code.
+The first implementation is what you'll [see](https://github.com/gcc-mirror/gcc/blob/releases/gcc-12/libstdc++-v3/include/std/type_traits#L2221-L2228) in a standard library source code.
 The second one looks similar: if `B` is `true`, it defines a member type `type`, if `B` is `false` a substitution error will be generated.
 However, if you try to use the second implementation, you'll get the following compilation error:
 ```none
 error: no type named 'type' in 'struct enable_if_1<false>' using type = typename enable_if_1<B>::type;